 On April 12, 2022, we received notification of a Pre-Grant Opposition from the Controller General of Patents, Designs, and Trademarks at the Indian Patent Office.
 The Opposition was filed by Sankalp Rehabilitation Trust and challenges our pending patent claims to AT-511 or a pharmaceutically acceptable salt thereof.
 In February 2023, we responded to this Pre-Grant Opposition.
 We are currently awaiting further action on this matter by the Indian Patent Office.
-In addition to the Pre-Grant Opposition related to AT-511, we have received notification of additional Pre-Grant Opposition filed by the Sankalp Rehabilitation Trust.
-This additional Pre-Grant Opposition challenges our pending patent claims to bemnifosbuvir.
-In October 2023, -we responded to this second Pre-Grant Opposition.
-While we intend to vigorously defend our patent claims on AT-511 and bemnifosbuvir and their use to treat HCV in India, we cannot guarantee that the Indian Patent Office will decide in our favor with respect to either or both Pre-Grant Oppositions and allow our patent claims to either AT-511 or bemnifosbuvir to grant.
+In addition to the Pre-Grant Opposition related to AT-511 or a pharmaceutically acceptable salt thereof (which claim bemnifosbuvir would fall under), in September 2022, we received notification of additional Pre-Grant Opposition filed by the Sankalp Rehabilitation Trust.
+This additional Pre-Grant Opposition challenged our then pending patent claims to bemnifosbuvir.
+In October 2023, we responded to this second Pre-Grant Opposition.
+A hearing on the matter was held in April 2024.
+In June 2024, the Indian Patent Office issued a decision refusing the claims to bemnifosbuvir.
+This decision was not appealed.
+While we intend to continue to vigorously defend our patent claims on AT-511 or a pharmaceutically acceptable salt thereof and its use to treat HCV in India, we cannot guarantee that the Indian Patent Office will decide in our favor with respect to the Pre-Grant Opposition of AT-511 or a pharmaceutically acceptable salt thereof (which claim bemnifosbuvir would fall under) and whether it would allow our patent claims.
 In addition, Pre-Grant Oppositions in India can proceed very slowly, and therefore these proceedings may not be resolved for several years.
-Our patent applications will not issue as a patent on AT-511 or bemnifosbuvir or their use to treat HCV in India unless and until these Pre-Grant Oppositions are resolved in our favor.
-If it is not resolved in our favor, we may not receive patents on AT-511, bemnifosbuvir or their use to treat HCV in India.
-Further, there is no guarantee that other companies will not also file Pre-Grant Opposition Proceedings, or if one or both of the patents issue, one or more Post-Grant Oppositions, challenging our patent rights in AT-511 or bemnifosbuvir.
+Our patent applications will not issue as a patent on AT-511 or its use to treat HCV in India unless and until this Pre-Grant Opposition is resolved in our favor.
+If it is not resolved in our favor, we may not receive a patent or patents on AT-511, or its use to treat HCV in India.
+Further, there is no guarantee that other companies will not also file Pre-Grant Opposition Proceedings, or if one or both of the patents issue, one or more Post-Grant Oppositions, challenging our patent rights in AT-511.